matt-morris/coursera-getdata-035-course-project/README.md

 # Assignment: Getting and Cleaning Data Course Project

 ## Instructions
+Set current working directory to the path of the project and run `run_analysis.R`.
+This will process and merge the data files to yield a clean, unified output file `tidy_output.txt`.
+An example output has been provided, and steps to reproduce this transformation are documented in `CodeBook.md`.

+## Project Instructions
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

 ## Review criteria